vavronet/text-based-game/README.md

-# text-based-game
+# Text Based Game
-Move from one level through another using the input from the user
+Create a game that moves the player from one level to another using the input from the user.